DilipWoad/ShareTube-FullStack/frontend/README.md

 - Created Channel Page component where we can see channel Information fetched using channel username,it has videos,posts and playlists where we can se channels videos ,posts and playlists.
 - Completed Channel Information and Videos fetching part by using videoCard component.
 - Completed Channel Posts Sections making use of ChannelPost card component.
+- Use Outlet to render videos and post route component inside parent /channel/:id route for better rendering
 # Routes

 Body